statgen/pheweb/README.rst

          best-phenos-by-gene.json          top_loci.json/tsv

-- ``cpra/*`` just has chrom-pos-ref-alt
+- ``cpra/*`` and ``cpra.tsv`` just have chrom-pos-ref-alt
-- ``annotations`` is a not-yet-built mechanism for importing only per-variant fields from a file (eg, VEP VCF)
-- ``sites.tsv`` has chrom-pos-ref-alt and some of the per-variant fields
+- ``sites.tsv`` has chrom-pos-ref-alt and [nearest_genes, rsids]
 - ``augmented_pheno/*`` have all available per-assoc fields and per-variant fields (any per-variant fields in the input files must EXACTLY match any in sites.tsv)
-    - each file must contain all required per-variant fields.
+    - each file must contain all required per-variant fields
-    - some might include optional per-variant fields that others are missing.
-To avoid that, tag those as ``annotation`` files to be used to make ``sites.tsv``.
-        - PheWeb should warn about different optional-per-variant-fields per file that when building ``matrix.tsv.gz``
-        - alternatively, we could error if some of ``augmented_pheno/*`` have optional-per-variant-fields that others don't.
-            - if we did that, we could require per-variant-fields to go before per-assoc-fields in ``augmented_pheno/*``, and to always be in the same order, which would simplify ``matrixify``.
-                - I like this plan.
+    - all must include the same optional per-variant fields
 - cpra-rsid-tries are for autocomplete suggestions.
-They need to be replaced by numerically-sorted tabix files or sqlite3 tables, so that I can just do iterative x10^i queries.
 - ``matrix.tsv.gz`` contains all per-variant fields at the beginning (confirmed to EXACTLY match any file among [augmented_pheno/* , sites.tsv] where they exist) and ``<per-assoc-field>@<pheno-id>``.
 - ``top_hits.json`` contains all variants (and their per-variant and per-assoc fields) that (a) pval<1e-6, (b) smallest pval in 500kb in own phenotype
+    - well, in theory, but the implementation doesn't quite fit that definition.
 - ``top_loci.json`` contains all variants (and their per-variant and per-assoc fields) that (a) pval<1e-6, (b) smallest pval in 500kb, (c) smallest pval in 1Mb in own phenotype
-    - this should be a subset of ``top_hits.json``
+    - this is not currently guaranteed to be a subset of top_hits due to a bad implementation/definition.
-- ``best-phenos-by-gene.json`` will be superceded by a generalized best-phenos-by-region mechanism later on.
-- ``manhattan/*`` and ``qq/*`` should probably share their unbinned variants, especially if we move from a list-of-dicts to a dict-of-lists API.
+- ``best-phenos-by-gene.json`` includes the best phenos in/near a gene, and the best association for each.